 This is a detailed evaluation, covering general and vital organ parameters such as -

 • Complete Blood Count (CBC) including the white blood cells, which is usually elevated in infections

 • Erythrocyte sedimentation rate (ESR), which is generally associated with inﬂammation in response to an injury or infection in the body

-• Ferritin and Iron deﬁciency, associated with anaemia and low immunity
+• Ferritin and Iron deﬁciency, associated with anemia and low immunity

 • Vitamin D deﬁciency, associated with a higher risk of infections

-• Immunoglobulin E (IgE), a type of antibody which helps to protect against microorganism
+• Immunoglobulin E (IgE), a type of antibody that helps to protect against microorganism

 • Electrolytes values can help determine electrolyte imbalance in the body, a common condition in the elderly population due to polypharmacy

 • Liver, heart, and kidney check is vital for patients suffering from chronic conditions to keep a check on disease control and preventing related complications.

 |MANIPAL BASIC IMMUNE CARE CHECK UP @ Rs.6,500|